aarongilly/blog/content/Pages/Making an Obsidian Bullet Journal.md

 Now that I've found a system in Obsidian that works for me on a hour-by-hour basis, being able to link directly into project pages and project-related materials is valuable.
 So I'm in the process of migrating over Notion-based project & tasks database to something that can live in Obsidian.
 Resources from PARA and Collections from bullet journaling are essentially the same thing, so that's *already* covered.
 Having "Area" pages is also nice for organizing the rest of the vault.
 I decided on areas simply being tags (employing Obsidian's hierarchical tagging capability, all my area tags look like "\#area/health" or "\#area/family").
 Thus the actual *page* for each area is just a dataview query for that tag.

 # Obsidian + PDW = Success?
 I'm actively in the process of migrating my [[PDW]] to an Obsidian-based system.
 Ever since v10 of the PDW -  Like all PDW-related stuff since the epoch of v10, this does not mean abandoning old codebases.
-The [[PDW#Canonical Data Structure]] will remain intact, but translations via an Obsidian DataStore Connector will make it feel native to Obsidian.
+The Canonical Data Structure will remain intact, but translations via an Obsidian DataStore Connector will make it feel native to Obsidian.

 - [ ] fill this in more later, too
 ## Data Move: Obsidian → PDW